AvAarsNS/GameOfLifeLegacy/NOTES.md

 - Component: start a new game!
 ✅-- Dimensions
 ✅-- Glider
--- Blinker
+🙌-- Blinker

 - Unit: add pattern to universe
 ✅-- Glider

 - E2E: User generates a new tick
-🙌 - Create test
+✅ - Create test
+✅ - Implement the functionality in the API to generate the next tick

 *QUESTION FOR THE ITALIAN GURU*
 - When to use cucumber?
 E2E in cypress seems logical, but we already use it here for components (glider, blinker)